alrojo/lasagne_residual_network/README.md

 >>python Deep_Residual_Network_mnist.py 8 3 500

-# BatchNormLayer
+## BatchNormLayer

 Using a different version of BatchNormLayer (f0k's original PR before turning to cuDNN style) see  github.com/Lasagne/Lasagne/pull/467 for more information.

-# NOTE
+## NOTE

-If any of the provided steps does not work for you, please let me know and report an issue/PR.
+If any of the provided steps does not work for you please let me know and report an issue/PR.